matloff/regtools/inst/ScalingInPCA.md

 #  Clearing the Confusion: Scaling in PCA

-Many resources on machine learning (ML) methodology recommend, or even state as crucial, that one scale one's data, i.e.  divide each variable by its standard deviation (after subtracting the mean), before applying Principal Component Analysis (PCA).
-Here we will show why that can be problematic, and provide an alternative.
+Many resources on machine learning (ML) methodology recommend, or even state as crucial, that one *scale* (or *standardize*) one's data, i.e. divide each variable by its standard deviation (after subtracting the mean), before applying Principal Component Analysis (PCA).
+Here we will show why that can be problematic, and provide alternatives.

 ## Overview